matthew-brett/dash-grant/case_for_support.md

 As we iterate, we will improve the automation and range of the course deployment.
 We will likely start with manual deployment of the course textbook, interactive notebook hosting and, later, the VLE, using existing procedures.
-We will work over the grant period to streamline and automate deployment.
+Over the grant period we will streamline and automate deployment.
 We intend to finish by making it simple for new teachers to use our deployment methods with minimal support.

 As part of our work building teaching materials for these courses, we will curate and extend two additional resources that we have found to be enormously